 Even renters with experience forget about doing this.
 They would quickly say yes to a lease even before checking the space and its environment.
 For first-time renters, it pays to be observant.
 Follow your instincts when looking at the space.
 If the environment screams danger - if the people around the neighborhood are gambling and drinking most of the time - and has poor cleanliness, then it is best for you to say no.

 Before moving in, it's best to take pictures of the space first.
 You won’t need an expensive camera for this; your camera phone is enough.
-This way, you have evidences of the things that might have been damaged already.
+This way, you have evidence of the things that might have been damaged already.
 Send them to your lessor to avoid arguments of who did the wrecking of the utilities once you’ve decided to move to another place.

 As the popular saying goes, “It pays to read”.
 A lot of people would sign anything without reading and understanding first what they are putting their name on.
 This is not only risky, but it can also lead to a lot of misunderstanding and conflict down the road.

 A lot of people get into trouble because they don’t know their rights and what contract they have signed for.
 The contract works as protection for the lessor and the lessee.
 If this simple task is done, it would avoid long arguments between the two parties.

 People tend to overdo things.
 Or in this case overestimate their income.
 For first-time renters, it is important to take into account how you are going to pay your rent.
-Is your source of income enough to cover not just your space but the food, toiletries, utensils, and fixtures that you may need in time.
+Is your source of income enough to cover not just your space but the food, toiletries, utensils, and fixtures that you may need in time?
 If not, then you better think first before saying yes.

 Moving out and renting your own space come with a lot of responsibility.
 Being independent is something you gain and learn.
-By seeking help from parents and people who have gone with the same experience, you’ll be armed with tips and advices.
+By seeking help from parents and people who have gone through the same experience, you’ll be armed with tips and advice.
 But it is with experience that you’ll truly gain independence.
 So just go with the flow, pick the pieces from there, learn from your mistakes, grow, and have fun.